box/developer.box.com/guides/box-ai/prerequisites.md

 </Message>

-To implement Box AI in your solutions, you need to make sure you have access to the functionality.
+To implement Box AI API in your solutions, you need to make sure you have access to the functionality.
 You will also need a custom application with enabled Box AI scope, and a developer token to